loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/Operations-ScrollElement.rst

    :param expectedElement: - the element we are looking for
    :param scrollStep: - scroll step in pixels
    :param maxNumberOfScrolls: maximum number of scroll operations
    :return: the WebElement or throws an exception of not found

+upUntilPredicate
+^^^^^^^^^^^^^^^^

+.. java:method:: public WebElement upUntilPredicate(Path expectedElement, Predicate<WebElement> predicate)
+   :outertype: Operations.ScrollElement

+   Scroll up until the DOM contains the expected element, and the given condition for that element is met.
+Using 40 pixels steps, until the end of the table

+   :param expectedElement: - the element we are looking for
+   :param predicate: - a condition regarding the expected element that is required to be met
+   :return: the WebElement or throws an exception of not found

+upUntilPredicate
+^^^^^^^^^^^^^^^^

+.. java:method:: public WebElement upUntilPredicate(Path expectedElement, int scrollStep, int maxNumberOfScrolls, Predicate<WebElement> predicate)
+   :outertype: Operations.ScrollElement

+   Scroll up until the DOM contains the expected element, and the supplied condition for that element is met.

+   :param expectedElement: - the element we are looking for
+   :param scrollStep: - scroll step in pixels
+   :param maxNumberOfScrolls: maximum number of scroll operations
+   :param predicate: - a condition regarding the expected element that is required to be met
+   :return: the WebElement or throws an exception of not found